Cacti/documentation/Standards-Security.md

 ## Output Escaping

-Cacti provides an escaping function to reduce the likelihood of XSS vulnerabilities in Cacti leading to exploitation of other Web Sites.
+Cacti provides an escaping function to reduce the likelihood of XSS vulnerabilities in Cacti leading to exploitation of other websites.
-Cacti itself has a very restrictive XSS mitigation policy in affect by default, but following proper output escaping minimizes problems.
+Cacti itself has a restrictive XSS mitigation policy in effect by default, but proper output escaping still matters.

-The following example is how to, and not to escape output:
+The following examples show how, and how not, to escape output:

 ```php
 print "<tr><td>" . $some_variable . "</td></tr>";
 ```

-Using the print statement above, for values that come from the database can lead to Stored XSS vulnerabilities in your code.
-So, it's better to use the following:
+The print statement above can lead to Stored XSS in your code whenever the value comes from the database.
+Use the following instead:

 ```php
 print "<tr><td>" . html_escape($some_variable) . "</td></tr>";